g-nvs/g-nvs/README.md

 # Hello there, I am Gil!
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an IT professionnal with a deep interest in technology and a dedication to investigate and solve complex problems.
+I am an IT professionnal with a deep interest in technology, cybersecurity and a dedication to investigate and solve complex problems.

 ## Objective